nchavez1/classes/class-03/README.md

 scatterplot in an Observable notebook that shows latitude (y-axis) and longitude (x-axis) for earthquakes, similar to the homework last week, except show only earthquakes in the northern hemisphere.

-2. Create a fork of the class demo [Earthquakes on Leaflet](https://beta.observablehq.com/@pbogden/earthquakes-on-leaflet) display only earthquakes with magnitude exceeding 2.
+2. Create a fork of the class demo [Earthquakes on Leaflet](https://beta.observablehq.com/@pbogden/earthquakes-on-leaflet), modified to display only earthquakes with magnitude exceeding 2.

 3. Create another Leaflet map of earthquakes with magnitude below 2.